clarkfitzg/phd_research/hadoop/notes.md

 Maybe should have tried this on a smaller subset first.
 Looking at top the java command seems to be using 2800 % CPU, which means at least something is happening.
 As it runs there is a `_temporary` file in the `pems_python` directory, so my arguments are likely correct.
+No way to check the time running interactively as I did here.
+Will check it when I come back this weekend.